Preparing For & Recovering From Surgery

 The day before your surgery:

-- WSC will call you after 1 pm on the business day before your date of service to confirm your appointment time for surgery.
+- WSC will call you 2 days before your date of service to confirm your appointment time for surgery.

 - Please do not eat anything after Midnight.

-- You may have clear liquids (water, gatorade, black coffe or tea, No Dairy Products) up to 3 hrs prior to your scheduled arrival at the center.
+- You may have clear liquids (water, gatorade, black coffee, or tea, No Dairy Products) up to 3 hrs prior to your scheduled arrival at the center.

 - If you notice any recent change in your health, particularly fever or a cold, please notify your surgeon and WSC as soon as possible.

 - Arrange for a responsible adult to accompany you home after your procedure.
-You will not be allowed to drive, walk or take public transportation following sedation or anesthesia.
+You will not be allowed to drive, walk, take public transportation or an Uber following sedation or anesthesia.
 If you will be given general anesthesia, please arrange for a companion to be with you for at least 12 hours after the surgery.